tranlv/wiki-link/README.md

 ### Development setup

-wiki-link was developed using python 36, simply run the following on your development environment:
+Simply run the following on your development environment:

 ```
 $ pip install -r requirements.txt